rdunlop/unicycling-registration/README.md

 Start the local server
 ----------------------

 (inside the VM) Create a local .env file.
-This file will contain all of the base settings, as well as some others that need to be configured properly:
+This file will contain some base settings.

     cd workspace
     $ echo "PORT=9292" > .env
     $ echo "RACK_ENV=development" >> .env
     $ echo "WEB_CONCURRENCY=1" >> .env

-Each of the settings in the "Base Settings" section above will need to be configured.
+Each of the settings in the settings.yml file will need to be configured.
 Some of these settings should be configured differently:

-    PAYPAL_TEST=true

- * causes the paypal "sandbox" to be the destination for payments

-    DOMAIN=localhost:9292

- * causes "Confirmation" e-mails to have links which you can click on which will validate your e-mail address.

-Other notes about the differences between "Development" and "Production"
-instances:

-* On "production", all exceptions are e-mailed to the ERROR_EMAIL address.
-  (Via the exception-logging gem)
-* NOTE: In development, ALL E-MAIL will be sent to the ERROR_EMAIL address, but in production it will flow as expected.

 Start the server: